How are Lost Wages Calculated in New York?

 After a serious car accident due to another driver’s negligence, many people are unable to work.
 In New York, calculating lost wages is relatively straightforward if the person returns to work.
 However, those with permanent or long-term disability, it is more complicated—as calculations must include future lost wages.

-The New York City car accident lawyers of Douglas and London will determine this so that you can receive the maximum compensation.
+The New York City car accident lawyers of Douglas & London will determine this so that you can receive the maximum compensation.
 The majority of cases are settled, but we will take your claim to trial if necessary.

 Talk with an experienced personal injury attorney for a free consultation!